P R E C A L C U L U S

 Now, this enormous number was not found by counting them.
 It is derived theoretically from the Fundamental Principle of Counting:

 For example, imagine putting the letters a, b, c, d into a hat, and then drawing two of them in succession.
 We can draw the first in 4 different ways: either a or b or c or d.
-After that has happened, there are 3 ways to choose the second.
-That is, to each of those 4 ways there correspond 3.
-Therefore, there are 4· 3 or 12 possible ways to choose two letters from four.
+After that has happened, there will be 3 ways to choose the second.
+That is, to each of those possible 4 there will correspond 3.
+Therefore, there are 4 · 3 or 12 possible ways to choose two letters from four.

 ab means that a was chosen first and b second; ba means that b was chosen first and a second; and so on.

 Let us now consider the total number of permutations of all four letters.
 There are 4 ways to choose the first.
 3 ways remain to choose the second, 2 ways to choose the third, and 1 way to choose the last.
 Therefore the number of permutations of 4 different things is